-Arrangements for preparation Details Which organisation/department of the authority will lead the process Planning Policy and Economic Development Service Management arrangements.
-Cabinet, Local Plan project group Resources required to produce the document, including specifying resources committed from external stakeholders if appropriate.
-TVBC resources allocated via Council Budget process Approach to involving stakeholders and the community.
-Consistent with the objectives of the Corporate Plan and in conformity with the SCI and Duty to Cooperate Monitoring and Implementation Details The Monitoring Report will provide the framework for reviewing performance The Planning Policy and Economic Development Service will lead on the monitoring report
+Arrangements for preparation Details Which organisation/department of the Planning Policy and Economic authority will lead the process Development Service Management arrangements.
+Cabinet, Local Plan project group Resources required to produce the TVBC resources allocated via Council document, including specifying Budget process resources committed from external stakeholders if appropriate.
+Approach to involving stakeholders Consistent with the objectives of the and the community.
+Corporate Plan and in conformity with the SCI and Duty to Cooperate

+Monitoring and Implementation Details The Monitoring Report will provide the The Planning Policy and Economic framework for reviewing performance Development Service will lead on the monitoring report

-Except for that part of the Borough within the New Forest National Park.
+13 Except for that part of the Borough within the New Forest National Park.